If you’re wondering what to serve with your seafood boil, you’ve come to the right place.

 Why does everyone love macaroni and cheese?

-Homemade mac and cheese is a quick dish cooked in one pot in 15 minutes or less.
+Plus, homemade mac and cheese is a quick dish to make.
+You can cook in one pot in 15 minutes or less.

 Corn on the cob